Faculty and University Committees

 Graduate Council of Arts & Sciences

-The general direction of the Graduate School is vested in the Council of the Graduate School, composed of a faculty representative of each graduate program and four graduate student representatives.
-The Council is chaired by the dean of the graduate school of arts and sciences or his designee.
-The functions of the Graduate Council, exercised in consonance with university policy, are to determine requirements for admission; provide programs of study and examination; establish and maintain requirements for graduate degrees; make recommendations for degrees; make recommendations for new areas of graduate study; establish such regulations as may be considered necessary or expedient for governing the Graduate School; and exercise a general supervision over its affairs.
+The Grad Council, composed of a faculty representative of each grad program and two grad student representatives.
+Chaired by the Dean of GSAS or a designee.
+The functions of the Grad Council are to determine requirements for admission; provide programs of study and examination; establish and maintain requirements for graduate degrees; make recommendations for degrees; make recommendations for new areas of graduate study; establish such regulations as may be considered necessary or expedient for governing the Graduate School; and exercise a general supervision over its affairs.

 GSA Travel & Research Grants